 Have you ever experienced difficulties in reaching your goals?
 Do you know how the Japanese do it?
-Have you heard of the Kaizen method?
-In this article we will talk a lot about this method and how you can apply it.
+Have you heard of the method Kaizen?
+In this article, we will talk a lot about this method and how you can apply it.

 Kaizen [改善] is a Japanese philosophy and practice that promises to continuously improve your projects, business and even your health.
 A method that can be applied to any area of your life or work.

 With the method kaizen you can increase your productivity and reduce the costs of your projects or companies.
 The word literally means to change for the better or improvement.

 Before we start talking about the kaizen, I want to share a video of my friend Roberto Pedraça talking briefly about this method.